-Winter is gone and we have officially entered the first month of spring.
+Winter in Denmark is gone and we have officially entered the first month of spring.
 Yay!
 I haven’t actually seen the psychical signs of spring yet, but I stay optimistic, guys!
 To be honest, it hasn’t been the best winter of all times, but I’m planning an exciting trip at the moment that has managed to take my mind off things and focus on an awesome spring!

 FEELING THE WINTER BLUES IN RANDERS